tobsan/tobsan.se/cv.md

 written C++, Python, Bash and QML.

 I feel at home in a small team of experts, preferrably following some agile setting.
-I work exclusively in GNU/Linux environments, but I can find my way around a Windows system.
+I work exclusively in GNU/Linux environments.
+I don't like Windows, but I can use it if I must.
 I'm a dvorak typist since 2008.
 I'm a native swede and speak english fluently.

 #### Tools and frameworks
-* Build tools: Yocto, CMake, qmake
+* Build tools: Yocto/OpenEmbedded, CMake, qmake
 * CI/Infra: Jenkins, Vagrant, VirtualBox, Docker
 * Source control: git, svn, darcs
 * Collaboration: Atlassian suite, GitHub, GitLab